neuefische/wd-flipped-classroom-curriculum/README.md

 > 2. Review Handout
 > 3. Write Challenge (same file as Handout, but on the bottom of the page)
 > 4. Review Challenge
-> 5. Write Sessionguide
+> 5. Write Session-guide
 > 6. Review EVERYTHING!
 Are all 3 parts coherent?
-Are all parts well structured within the session?
+Are all parts well-structured within the session?
 >    Is the time frame realistic?

 <br>